SolomonKnudson/CLI-TicTacToe/README.md

   ![ALT text][codeDropDown]

-* Un-zip directory, you just downloaded, where you want the project located on your machine
+* Unzip the directory you just downloaded, where you want the project to be located on your machine

----

 ## *Building*

----

 ### *Supported Platforms:*